Compare the best online dealer prices when shopping for Mexican Silver 5 Pesos 1947-1948 Cuauhtemoc coins.

 The obverse design of the coin shows the Mexican Coat of Arms.
 A fierce eagle eating a rattle snake while perched on a cactus.

 The story behind the design of the Coat of Arms traces its origins to an Aztec legend.

 Mexican junk silver is great to stack.
 These coins are widely recognized and are also popular with collectors.
 Coins in good condition may also carry some numismatic premium, which can provide some significant returns for investors.

 |Face Value||5 Pesos|

-Our Closest to Spot tool can help you find the lowest premium when you are ready to buy silver coins for the best online prices.
+Our Closest to Spot tool can help you find the lowest premium when you are ready to buy silver coins.